AlexandruRO45/PTEMO/README.md

 **Welcome to PTEMO!**
 This project harnesses the power of **digital twins** to revolutionize logistics and emissions management at one of the UK’s busiest transport hubs, the Port of Dover.

+> [!NOTE]
+> **Local Installation Recommended**: The Vercel app deployment is currently non-functional.
+To ensure the full functionality of the PTEMO platform, please follow the [installation instructions](https://github.com/AlexandruRO45/PTEMO?tab=readme-ov-file#%EF%B8%8F-installation) below to run the application locally.
+A branch/pull request is open to resolve this issue in future developments.

 ---

 ## 🌟 Purpose